satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 inline commenting of code (for line 98) as well as updates on code changes taking place as a function of the discussion.

-Proposed Improvements to the code review system:
+\*Proposed improvements to the code review system:\*

-While this interface addresses code review, we actually recommend the following changes in the context of publication review.
-A reviewer should be able to select one or more sections of text instead of a line at a time (sections can be words, phrases, sentences or paragraphs).
-A mock up of such a system is shown in Figure X. While such code review, stops once the pull request is accepted or merged into the main code, we recommend that such
+While this interface addresses code review, we recommend the following changes in the context of publication review.
+A reviewer should be able to select one or more sections of text instead of a line at a time (sections can be words, phrases, sentences or paragraphs) from the article or comments regarding the article.
+A mock-up of such a system is shown in Figure X. While such code review stops once the pull request is accepted or merged into the main code, we recommend ...

 Metrics:

 Integral of discussions over time (by paper, author, reviewer) weighted by “like” factor of each comment or discussion.
-This is illustrated in the Figure below.
+This is illustrated in the figure below.

 .. figure:: images/image01.png
    :align: center